nicobou/shmdata/doc/using-nvdec-gstreamer-plugins.md

  }
 ```

-Inside `primary_priority`, simply specify a GStreamer plugin (in our case, __nvdec__), and assign it a priority (integer only).
-On Switcher's startup, any specified pugin will be assigned the `PRIMARY` rank + the specified number in `switcher.json`.
+Inside `primary _priority`, simply specify a GStreamer plugin (in our case, __nvdec__), and assign it a priority (integer only).
+On Switcher's startup, any specified plugin will be assigned the `PRIMARY` rank + the specified number in `switcher.json`.
 In our case, nvdec will have a rank of `PRIMARY`+10, which is higher than the other decoders (they often have a rank of `PRIMARY` only).

 More info on the inner workings of this logic is available [here](https://gstreamer.freedesktop.org/documentation/tutorials/playback/hardware-accelerated-video-decoding.html).